lucayepa/wot/doc/README.md

 A node object having the same _id_ and the same _circle_ string, with a greater _serial_ is considered a newer version of the same object.

-### Sources hash table
+### Sources array
 A node object can contain some information on where new versions of the same node object can be found.

-If the hash table _sources_ is present, the keys are protocols and the values are strings containing references to the sources.
+If the array _sources_ is present, it contains information on where to find new versions of the same node object.

 Any user or system receiving a new node object, or periodically re-checking some node objects already in memory, is supposed to check all the sources, to verify if there is a newer version of the same object.
 If a new object is found with the same _circle_ and a _serial_ greater than the _serial_ of the object in memory, the legacy object should be discarded and substituted with the new one.
 This behavior can be changed by implementations.
-For example, an implementation can state that a node object expires after a certain period.
+For example, an implementation can state that a node object expires after a certain period of time.

+The array _sources_ can contain the following type of elements:

-_sources.ipns_ contains a pointer to the IPFS hash of the node object in the form of an IPNS address or a domain name.
+ipns://ipns-address: contains a pointer to the IPFS hash of the node object in the form of an IPNS address or a domain name.
 For example: `luca.yepa.com` or `k51qzi5uqu5dlvj2baxnqndepeb86cbk3ng7n3i46uzyxzyqj2xjonzllnv0v8`.

-_sources.url_ contains a URL of the node object (for example, `http://luca.yepa.com/friends.toml`).
+URL (http://..., https://..., ...): contains a URL of the node object (for example, `http://luca.yepa.com/friends.toml`).

-_sources.nostr_ is the nostr id where new versions of the node object can be found.
+nostr://nostr-address: contains the nostr id where new versions of the node object can be found.
 The IPFS hash will be in the Nostr field _name_, in the kind 0 event.
 For example, `npub1gl23nnfmlewvvuz7xgrrauuexx2xj70whdf5yhd47tj0r8p68t6sww70gt`.

 In order to publish a node object, first the hash should be calculated as specified in [hash.md](hash.md), then the hash should be signed as specified in implementation -> sign.
 Then _hash_ and _sig_ should be added to the object in the _signature_ table.

 Example of publication to some sources:
 * The node object can be published on IPFS by pinning it.
 For example: `ipfs add node.toml`.
 * Then, depending on the source:
-   * _url_: change your web server and set the content of the URL to the new object
+   * URL: change your web server and set the content of the URL to the new object
-   * _ipns_: publish it to your ipns: `ipfs name publish /ipfs/<ipfs key returned from the pinning command>
+   * IPNS: publish it to your ipns: `ipfs name publish /ipfs/<ipfs key returned from the pinning command>
-   * _nostr_: change _sources.nostr_ event 0 _name_ and set it to a web URL, or to an IPFS hash
+   * Nostr: change _sources.nostr_ event 0 _name_ and set it to a web URL, or to an IPFS hash

 ### Profile hash table
 The _profile_ hash table, if present, contains information on how the user wants to be contacted.
 This information can be used by communities to define protocols of communication between users.